hatonthecat/solarcircuits/README.md

 As recognized earlier,

-"The Haswell E.at 22nm is 2.6 billion transistors in 355 mm^2.
+"The Haswell E at 22nm is 2.6 billion transistors in 355 mm^2.
 Dividing 2.16b/ 355 and I get 7.32million transistors:
 https://en.m.wikipedia.org/wiki/Transistor_count (or should I do the square root= ~18 x 18)?

 That can't be right, right?